 Where can I find a video case study of the Oreo Super Bowl Blackout Tweet?

-FAQs – The Oreo Blackout Tweet
+FAQs about the Oreo Blackout Tweet

 What was Oreo's famous blackout ad?

-Oreo's famous blackout ad was an innovative and spontaneous social media response during the Super Bowl XLVII in 2013.
-This ad, widely known as the "Oreo Super Bowl Blackout Tweet," was crafted in response to an unexpected power outage at the Superdome.
-The Oreo social media team, which I (Leo Morejon) led at the digital marketing agency 360i, quickly leveraged the situation by tweeting an image of an Oreo with the caption, "Power out?
-No problem."
-The image included the text, "You can still dunk in the dark."
-This tweet became a viral sensation, showcasing the power of real-time social media marketing and the agility of the Oreo brand in capitalizing on unexpected events.
-The ad was hailed for its creativity, timeliness, and effective use of social media, setting a new standard in digital advertising.
+Oreo's famous blackout ad was a real-time social media response during Super Bowl XLVII in 2013.
+The post, widely known as the "Oreo Super Bowl Blackout Tweet," went up after an unexpected power outage at the Superdome.
+The Oreo social team I led at 360i tweeted an image of an Oreo cookie with the caption, "Power out?
+No problem.
+You can still dunk in the dark."
+The post went viral within hours and is now cited regularly as a turning point for real-time brand marketing on social.

 What was the Oreo Superbowl?